 What is a root canal?

 If decay has infected the nerve or pulpal tissue of your tooth, a root canal may salvage your tooth and relieve your pain.
 For your convenience, we can complete most root canals in our office.

 Should I have my wisdom teeth removed?

 Not all wisdom teeth need to be removed.
 X-rays will help us determine how your wisdom teeth are positioned and whether extraction is the best option.

 My gums bleed when I brush.
 Should I worry?

-Swollen or bleeding gums may mean that you have gingivitis, or periodontal disease.
-Both can become serious if not detected and treated.
-We provide a thorough periodontal evaluation to diagnose, treat, and prevent recurrence of gum disease.
-If you think you may have, or may be developing, some form of gum disease, call to schedule your appointment today!
+Swollen or bleeding gums may mean that you have gingivitis or periodontal disease.
+Both can become serious if not detected and treated early.
+We provide a thorough periodontal evaluation to diagnose, treat, and prevent recurrences of gum disease.
+If you think you may have some form of gum disease, call to schedule your appointment today!